-Post-launch, it’s time to consider whether the answers you and your team came up with held true.
-If not, what do the new answers look like and how do they differ from the original plan?
+Then, post-launch, it’s time to consider whether the answers you and your team came up with held true.
+If not, what do the new answers look like, and how do they differ from the original plan?

 That difference can give you a whole new idea for repositioning your product in the ever-changing market.

-Fortunately, you have the value of customer insights and their feedback—which wouldn’t have been available to you during the initial product launch.
-Use this to implement a full product positioning strategy.
+Fortunately, once you go to market, you have the value of customer insights and their feedback.
+Use this to implement a full product positioning strategy and evolve if needed.

 You can also follow the likes of Peloton and hundreds of other companies who successfully implemented the “good-better-best” approach to pricing.

-In short, the good-better-best pricing strategy involves three tiers of the same product with increasing value.
-This enables you to make your product more accessible to new customers while also increasing spending for those customers who want more.
+In short, the good-better-best product marketing strategy involves three tiers of the same item with increasing value.
+This enables you to make your merchandise more accessible to new customers while enhancing spending for customers who want more.

-To continue with the Peloton example, there are four options to choose from:
+To continue with the Peloton example, you’ve got several products to choose from:

 While the Peloton Bike and the Peloton Tread are unique products, they still offer one experience for the customer: a home workout device.